Laird

 pushes on the gas pedal to provide different in-between

 speeds.
-Without a transmission, a car would be limited to one
+Without a transmission, a car would be limited to

-the car to travel at a desired speed.
+allow the car to travel at a desired speed.

-The transmission uses gears to make more effective use of the
+The transmission uses gears to make more effective use of

-Today's four- and five-speed automatic transmissions need
+speed.
+Today's four- and five-speed automatic transmissions

-transmission that needs none of those parts.
+invented a transmission that needs none of those parts.

-Gogins' transmission has two identical cams 180 degrees across
+Gogins' transmission has two identical cams 180 degrees

-second pair drives the engine for engine braking.
+and the second pair drives the engine for engine braking.

-Output speeds are varied by moving a rack gear's power takeoff
+Output speeds are varied by moving a rack gear's power

-pivot point, the output speed is zero and in principle,
+at a pivot point, the output speed is zero and in principle,

 Fechner said, Gogins' transmission will have an infinite